n3rden/zsh-aws-plugin_mac/README.md

 ## Setup
 1) Clone this repository somewhere
-2) Symlink the zsh-aws-plugin.zsh (you will need to update the path in the snippit below)
+2) clone the zsh-aws-plugin.zsh (you will need to update the path in the snippit below)

-        cd <path-to-repo>/
-        mkdir ~/.oh-my-zsh/plugins/zsh-aws
+        git clone git@github.com:n3rden/zsh-aws-plugin_mac.git ~/.oh-my-zsh/plugins/zsh-aws

-        ln -s <path-to-repo>/zsh-aws.plugin.zsh ~/.oh-my-zsh/plugins/zsh-aws/zsh-aws.plugin.zsh
+3) Enable the plugin
+        vi ~/.zshrc
+        # find the line that looks like 'plugins=(git) and change it to
+        plugins=(git zsh-aws)
+        # save the file

-3) Edit ~/.p10k.zsh and update the 'typeset -g POWERLEVEL9K_LEFT_PROMPT_ELEMENTS' section to look like this
+4) Edit ~/.p10k.zsh and update the 'typeset -g POWERLEVEL9K_LEFT_PROMPT_ELEMENTS' section to look like this

           # The list of segments shown on the left.
 Fill it with the most important segments.
           typeset -g POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(